simpleinjector/Blog/content/posts/simple-injector-v5.md

 Resolving unregistered concrete types is a similar case.
 While the ability to resolve and inject unregistered types can be an appealing concept, we have noticed that developers are often tripped over this behavior.
 In the past, we have introduced new verification features (such as the [Short-Circuited Dependencies diagnostic warning](https://simpleinjector.org/diasc)) to help reduce issues but errors still occur.

 Changing this behavior has been long on my radar and is something I [discussed](https://github.com/simpleinjector/SimpleInjector/issues/377) with the other contributors even before the release of v4, over three years ago.
 Unfortunately, at that time, we were too close to the release of v4 and needed more time to assess the impact to our users.
-That's why we posponed the change to v5.
+That's why we postponed the change to v5.
 Instead, we introduced a switch in v4 that allowed disabling this behavior and started promoting disabling this behavior in the documentation.
 This would allow new users and new projects to use the new settings and existing users to migrate at their own pace.

 With the introduction of v5, we flipped the switch, meaning that resolution of unregistered concrete types is now disabled by default.
 We advise you keep the default behavior as-is and ensure you register all concrete types directly.
-If your current application heavily depends on unregistered concrete types being resolved, you can resore the old behavior by setting `Container.Options.ResolveUnregisteredConcreteTypes` to `true`.
+If your current application heavily depends on unregistered concrete types being resolved, you can restore the old behavior by setting `Container.Options.ResolveUnregisteredConcreteTypes` to `true`.
 For more details, check [the documentation](https://simpleinjector.org/ructd).

 Another important change that will likely impact you is auto verification.